-Cuatros Islas, the Undiscovered Gems of Hindang, Leyte
+Cuatros Islas, the Undiscovered Gems of Hindang and Inopacan, Leyte

 - A terminal for sidecars also known as “Padyak” in Hindang, Leyte.
 (Photo Courtesy of Phyllis Abrasaldo)

-Fishing is the typical livelihood of the men.
-Every morning, as early as 4:00 AM, they have already cast their nets out in the open sea.
-By 9:00 AM they’d be back at shore inspecting the day’s catch and discussing among themselves whether it was a good or a bad day.
-They ride on small narrow boats called (bangkas) and their equipment is crude.
-None of the fancy fishing technology and equipment you’d see on tv.
+Fishing is the typical livelihood of men.
+Every morning as early as 4 a.m., they sail out into the open sea.
+By 9 a.m. they would be back at shore inspecting their nets and discussing among themselves whether it was a good or bad day.
+The fishermen ride on small narrow boats (bangkas), and their fishing equipment is really quite crude.

-On the morning of our visit to the islands I watched how the fishermen worked together in an almost mechanical and synchronized manner to collect the fish and retrieve their nets.
-When the men were done, the women would sort the fish and afterwards carry them off to sell at the market.
+On the morning of our visit to the islands I watched how the fishermen worked together almost mechanically as they retrieved their nets and collected the fish.
+When the men were done, the women came forward, sorted the fish, and then carried them off to the market.
 Shortly after watching these scenes take place, we were able to employ the services of two fishermen to take us to Cuatros Islas.

 - Fishermen hauling the nets on the shores of Hindang.

 - An early morning scene at the shore of Hindang, Leyte.

 Hindang, Leyte has a long way to go before becoming a tourist hub.
 However, with the presence of Cuatros Islas there is promise.
 So, on our trip to the islands, my friends and I rode a non-traditional tour boat and braved the oceans “mangingisda style.”
 This entailed balancing ourselves on a flat and narrow piece of wood laid on top of a bangka while getting baked by the sharp midday sun.